How to Find a Tax Strategist in 2024

 5. Negotiation Skills: The ability to negotiate the best outcome is invaluable when dealing with tax authorities.
 An adept tax strategist can make a persuasive case to achieve optimal tax deductions for their clients.
 They should aim to resolve issues cooperatively while protecting your interests.

 At Wellings Capital, we believe an effective investment strategy goes beyond lowering taxes.
 It involves investing in tax-efficient assets that are equally recession-proof.
-Continue reading to learn more about how to lower your tax bills through proper investment.
+Continue reading to learn more about how you may be able to lower your tax bills through proper investment.

-Focusing on tax-efficient asset classes will allow you to save valuable time and consultation fees while maximizing your returns.
+Focusing on tax-efficient asset classes may allow you to save valuable time and consultation fees while seeking to maximize your returns.

 Here are some investment strategies that have historically withstood recessions while providing tax advantages:

-Commercial real estate is an asset class that typically performs well during economic downturns and recessions.
-The stable, long-term leases of commercial properties provide steady cash flow and income, even when other investments struggle.
-Investing in commercial real estate also provides significant tax advantages, such as depreciation deductions, interest expense deductions, and deferred capital gains.
+Commercial real estate is an asset class that typically performs well during economic downturns and recessions, although these are no guarantees.
+The stable, long-term leases of office and industrial properties may provide steady cash flow and income, even when other investments struggle.
+Investing in commercial real estate may also provide significant tax advantages, such as depreciation deductions, interest expense deductions, and deferred capital gains.

-A 1031 exchange, also known as a like-kind exchange, allows you to sell a property and defer paying capital gains taxes by reinvesting the proceeds in a new property within 180 days.
-This tax-advantaged reinvestment strategy lets your money work harder for you over the long run.
+A 1031 exchange, also known as a like-kind exchange, allows you to sell an investment property and defer paying capital gains taxes by reinvesting the proceeds in a new property within 180 days.
+This tax-advantaged reinvestment strategy lets your money work harder for you over the long run, but you need to carefully evaluate the 1031 asset and the sponsor of the program.
+Look for an operator with experience doing these transactions.

-Real estate investment trusts or REITs provide an easy way to invest in real estate.
+Real estate investment trusts or REITs provide an easier way to invest in real estate.
 REITs own and operate commercial properties and pass-through income to investors.
-REITs are publicly traded, so you can buy and sell shares through a broker.
+REITs are publicly traded, so you can buy and sell shares through a broker, giving you the potential for increased liquidity.

 Some REITs also qualify for special tax treatment.
-Mortgage REITs that invest in real estate mortgages and loans, for example, typically distribute tax-advantaged dividend income.
+Mortgage REITs that invest in real estate mortgages and loans, for example, typically distribute tax-advantaged dividend income, but the investor should carefully evaluate the structure of the underlying mortgages.

 Explore investments in REITs